skyfielders/python-skyfield/skyfield/documentation/positions.rst

   are coordinates in the Barycentric Celestial Reference System (BCRS).

 * An :class:`Astrometric` position
-  is returned by the :meth:`~Barycentric.observe()` method, which takes a target object and applies the effect of light travel time to the observer.
+  is returned by the :meth:`~Barycentric.observe()` method which, given a target you want to observe, applies the effect of light travel time.
   For example,
   on Earth we see the Moon not where it is right now, but where it was about 1.3 seconds ago